Skip to content

 Your cart is empty

-It has been said that the oxford cloth button down shirt (or the OCBD, as connoisseurs like to call it) is the most essential garment in a man’s wardrobe.
-Its understated elegance has been elevating the way men dress for over a century.
-Embraced by Ivy League students in the 1950s as their uniform and adored by style icons such as Steve McQueen, Paul Newman and Gianni Agnelli; the button-down shirt is without a doubt an iconic piece of menswear.
+The oxford cloth button-down shirt, known to enthusiasts as the OCBD, is often considered a cornerstone of a man’s wardrobe.
+For over a century, its understated elegance has influenced the way men dress.
+Embraced by Ivy League students in the 1950s and worn by style icons such as Steve McQueen, Paul Newman, and Gianni Agnelli, the button-down shirt is an undisputed menswear icon.

 The history of the OCBD

-The story goes that an American named John E Brooks (of Brooks Brothers) attended a polo match during one of his visits to England.
-While watching the match, he noticed something peculiar about the polo players outfits.
-Their collars were fastened to their shirts with buttons, apparently to avoid distraction from the collar points flapping around during the match.
+Legend has it that John E. Brooks of Brooks Brothers attended a polo match in England and noticed something unusual about the players’ shirts.
+Their collars were fastened with buttons, preventing the collar points from flapping during the match.

 A team of polo players

-Intrigued with his discovery John E Brooks brought one of the polo players’ shirts back to America to have it replicated.
-It wasn’t much later when in 1896 the first “polo collar” shirt was introduced to the American market.
+Intrigued with his discovery, Brooks brought one of the shirts back to America to have it replicated.
+In 1896, the first “polo collar” shirt was introduced to the American market.

 From Ivy League to Hollywood

-Fast forward a couple decades to the 1950s, when the Ivy League students adopted the OCBD and made it part of their uniform.
-The college campuses were full of students wearing tweed jackets, oxford cloth button-down shirts, regimental ties, flannel trousers and penny loafers.
+By the 1950s, Ivy League students had adopted the OCBD as part of their uniform.
+College campuses were full of tweed jackets, oxford cloth button-down shirts, regimental ties, flannel trousers, and penny loafers.

-This casual but decadent style worn by the east coast elite did not remain unnoticed by the west coast.
-Famous actors such as Steve McQueen, Paul Newman and Robert Redford embraced this new way of dressing on and off screen and elevated it to the height of cool.
-It became the style of the new American generation and the popularity of the button-shirt really took off.
+This casual yet polished style worn by the East Coast elite soon reached the West Coast.
+Famous actors such as Steve McQueen, Paul Newman, and Robert Redford embraced this new way of dressing on and off screen, elevating it to the height of cool.
+It became the style of a new American generation, and the button-down shirt’s popularity surged.

 Robert Redford wearing an light blue OCBD Shirt in the film 1967 film Barefoot in the Park